stuycs-gh-classrooms/10-nextcs-p01-full-auto-cells-military-issue-only/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- Press 'd' to have "day" dominate the grid first.
+- Press `d` to have "day" dominate the grid first.
-- Press 'n' to have "night" dominate the grid first.
+- Press `n` to have "night" dominate the grid first.
-- Press 'space' to toggle the animations/movements on/off.
+- Press `space` to toggle the animations/movements on/off.

 Mouse Control:
 - Mouse movement: Change the area in which "day" or "night" is dominating.
 If the mouse isn't moving, then the area will be randomly chosen.